EastEnders Live Week: "Look Back in Anger"

+At the café, Tanya reveals to Max that she is taking part in a fashion course in Manchester and asks Max if Oscar can move in with him for a while, as he would be stuck with a nanny most of the time if he went with her, due to Tanya's commitment to the course.
+Tanya also explains her concerns about Abi's recent troubling behaviour leading to being accused of killing Lucy, and she and Max end up arguing over whether each other are to blame for this.
+Before leaving, Tanya admits to Jane that she was thinking of rebuilding her relationship with Max, but Jane assures her that that would have been one of the biggest mistakes of her life.

 Mick reveals to Nancy Carter (Maddy Hill) that he has seen Dean Wicks (Matt Di Angelo) in Albert Square and goes to look for him, without success.
 Outside, he runs into Ian, who is reflecting on Lucy's death and says he now knows who killed Lucy.
 Dean gains entry to the cellar of the pub armed with a jerry can of petrol.
 Nancy discovers him and he takes her hostage, but she is released after Mick finds them.
 Dean repeats that he is not a rapist and does not want to hurt anyone, but wants revenge by burning down the pub.
 However, before Dean can light the petrol, Mick attacks him with a fire extinguisher before pressing on his throat with his foot, leaving Dean unconscious.

 Charlie convinces Sharon, Ian, Fatboy, Martin, Kush and Stacey to help him get rid of Nick's body so no one would believe what Dot is saying and she can avoid arrest.
 However, while they find Les Coker (Roger Sloman) and Carol Jackson (Lindsey Coulson) to devise a plan, Dot phones the police and confesses to Nick's death.
 After showing DI Samantha Keeble (Alison Newman) where Nick's body is, she is taken in for questioning.

 Later, Peter confronts Denise himself and Ian stops him stating that she did not kill Lucy.
 After Peter returns home to Cindy and Jane, the phone begins to ring, with all three reluctant to answer.
 Ian, meanwhile, has a phone conversation with a mystery person and tells them that he knows they killed Lucy and to get everyone out, as he is coming home.
 Ian returns home, finding Jane and asks her to tell him exactly what happened on the night that Lucy died.